Controlling Diabetes Mellitus without Insulin (Spoiler: It Only Works in Special Situations)

 This is a trace mineral present virtually everywhere.
 It seems to have insulin-like properties and minimal side effects potential but is not likely to be helpful by itself.
 The form that has been studied was vanadium dipicolinate, which is not commercially available.
 The vitamin stores sell vanadium sulfate (Vanadyl Fuel®) but we do not know if it works as well as the dipicolinate form did in the research setting.

 This product is a mineral supplement that can be found in many vitamin stores.
-It seems to potentiate the effects of insulin (i.e. the insulin becomes stronger).
+It seems to potentiate the effects of insulin (i.e., the insulin becomes stronger).
 In cats, chromium picolinate would be used similarly to vanadium, i.e., as a supplement to insulin therapy.

-Photo by Dr. Teri Ann Oursler.
+Photo Courtesy of Dr. Teri Ann Oursler

 Acarbose (Glucobay®, Precose®)